Mark1-15/project2-yourweather/README.md

 ![User Story Result Measurement Option](assets/images/README.md-images/image20.png)

-There are othe optional "could-have" user stories seen below that were not able to be implemented as there was not enough time, however I may implement them in the future.
+There are other optional "could-have" user stories seen below that were not able to be implemented as there was not enough time, however I may implement them in the future.
 The lack of these features does not diminish this site in anyway.
 And the purpose of this site and it's primary user stories has been fully met.

 ![Could have user stories](assets/images/README.md-images/image21.png)